The performance effects of too much lazy loading

 twentytwentyone-single-mobile 114 378 233%

-Change in the number of image bytes (KB) by disabling native image lazy loading on sample WordPress pages.
+Change in the number of image bytes (KB) by disabling built-in image lazy loading on sample WordPress pages.

-The results above compare the median number of image bytes (in KB) for each test.
+These results compare the median number of image bytes (in KB) for each test.
 As expected, lazy loading has a very clear positive effect on reducing the number of image bytes.
-If a real user were to scroll the entire page down, all images would load anyway as they cross into the viewport, but these results show the improved performance of the initial page load.
+If a real user were to scroll through the entire page, all images would load anyway as they cross into the viewport, but these results show the improved performance of the initial page load.

-Before we get into how the fix was implemented, let's look at how lazy loading works in WordPress today.
-The most important aspect of the current implementation is that it lazy-loads images above the fold (within the viewport).
+The most important aspect of WordPress' current lazy-loading implementation for this experiment is that it lazy-loads images within the viewport (_above the fold).
 The CMS blog post acknowledges this as a pattern to avoid, but experimental data at the time indicated that the effect on LCP was minimal and worth simplifying the implementation in WordPress core.

-Given this new data, we created an experimental fix that avoids lazy loading images that are above the fold and we tested it under the same conditions as the first A/B test.
+Given this new data, we created an experimental fix that avoids lazy loading images above the fold, and tested it under the same conditions as the first A/B test.

 Series default disabled fix Difference from default Difference from disabled